Lorenz Hart

-Life and career
+Early life and education

-Hart was born in Harlem, New York City, the elder of two sons, to Jewish immigrant parents, Max M. and Frieda (Isenberg) Hart, of German background.
+Lorenz Milton Hart was born on May 2, 1895 in Harlem, New York City, the elder of two sons, to German Jewish immigrant parents, Max M. and Frieda (née Isenberg) Hart.
 Through his mother, he was a great-grandnephew of the German poet Heinrich Heine.
 His father, a business promoter, sent Hart and his brother to private schools.
 (His brother, Teddy Hart, also went into theatre and became a musical comedy star.
 Teddy Hart's wife, Dorothy Hart, wrote a biography of Lorenz Hart.)

+Hart's exposure to theater began through his parents, who took him to Yiddish and German theater productions in New York.
+When they were old enough, Hart and his brother attended the theater on their own.
+Precociously well read, he published poems and fiction in student publications and at summer camp wrote comedic revues for fellow campers.

-Hart received his early education from Columbia Grammar School and entered Columbia College in 1913 and graduated in 1918.
+Hart received his early education at Columbia Grammar School and entered Columbia College in 1913, graduating in 1918.
 From 1914 to 1916, he also spent two years at Columbia University School of Journalism.
-In 1919 a friend introduced him to Richard Rodgers, and the two joined forces to write songs for a series of amateur and student productions.
+While he had no special interest in becoming a journalist, he was drawn to the school's steady requirement of writing.
+While at Columbia, he also took a class in dramatic technique.

+Career

 By 1918, Hart was working for the Shubert brothers, partners in theatre, translating German play songs into English.
-In 1919, his and Rodgers' song "Any Old Place With You" was included in the Broadway musical comedy A Lonely Romeo.
+In 1919, a friend introduced him to Richard Rodgers, and the two joined forces to write songs for a series of amateur and student productions.
+That year, his and Rodgers's song "Any Old Place With You" was included in the Broadway musical comedy A Lonely Romeo.
 In 1920, six of their songs were used in the musical comedy Poor Little Ritz Girl, which also had music by Sigmund Romberg.
 They were hired to write the score for the 1925 Theatre Guild production The Garrick Gaieties, the success of which brought them acclaim.

-Rodgers and Hart subsequently wrote the music and lyrics for 26 Broadway musicals during a partnership of more than 20 years that ended shortly before Hart's early death.
-Their "big four" were Babes in Arms, The Boys From Syracuse, Pal Joey, and On Your Toes.
+Rodgers and Hart subsequently wrote the music and lyrics for 26 Broadway musicals during a partnership of more than 20 years that ended shortly before Hart's death.
+Their "big four" were Babes in Arms, The Boys from Syracuse, Pal Joey, and On Your Toes.
 The Rodgers and Hart songs have been described as intimate and destined for long lives outside the theater.
-Many of their songs are standard repertoire for singers and jazz instrumentalists.
+Many of them are standard repertoire for singers and jazz musicians.
 Hart has been called "the expressive bard of the urban generation which matured during the interwar years".
-But the "encomiums suggest[ing] that Larry Hart was a poet" caused his friend and fellow writer Henry Myers to state otherwise.
-"Larry in particular was primarily a showman.
+But the "encomiums suggest[ing] that Larry Hart was a poet" caused his friend and fellow writer Henry Myers to say otherwise: "Larry in particular was primarily a showman.
 If you can manage to examine his songs technically, and for the moment elude their spell, you will see that they are all meant to be acted, that they are part of a play.
 Larry was a playwright."